jxnblk/blog/src/pages/blog/two-steps-forward.md

 **Utility CSS creates a subset of CSS, with a custom syntax.
 The `sx` prop is a superset of CSS that uses standard syntax.**

+## Stop naming things

 Naming things is hard, and the `sx` prop lets you style any application without needing to name things like class selectors and components.
 As my friend and colleague John Otander puts it, *"Fuck naming shit when you don’t have to."*

 ## Don't take my word for it

-Tons of people are already taking advantage of the design graph with Theme UI.
+Tons of people are already taking advantage of the *Design Graph* with Theme UI.

 - [Docz][] uses Theme UI to let you customize the styles for your documentation site.
 - [Flex][] is a markdown/MDX based page builder that uses Theme UI for theming.